k8s-live-migration-AY2526/live-pod-migration/README.md

 3. Follow the [Testing Guide](./README-TESTING.md) for local development

 ### Areas for Contribution
-- **Storage Backends**: Implement additional checkpoint storage options
+- **Storage Backends**: Implement additional checkpoint storage options.
-- **Testing**: Expand test coverage and performance benchmarks
+- **Testing**: Expand test coverage and performance benchmarks.
-- **Documentation**: Improve API documentation and user guides
+- **Documentation**: Improve API documentation and user guides.
-- **Performance**: Optimize checkpoint/restore performance
+- **Performance**: Optimize checkpoint/restore performance.
-- **Security**: Enhance multi-tenancy and encryption features
+- **Security**: Enhance multi-tenancy and encryption features.

 For detailed development and testing instructions, see [README-TESTING.md](./README-TESTING.md).

 ## License

-Copyright 2025.
+Copyright 2025-2026.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.